NISL-MSU/HSI-BandSelection/README.md

         *pca: If True, we use the IBRA method to form a set of candidate bands and then we reduce the number of bands using PCA.

-* `network.py`: Contains all the network architectures used in this work.
 * `utils.py`: Additional methods used to transform the data and calculate the metrics.

+* `ClassificationStrategy/network.py`: Contains all the network architectures used in this work.
-* `ModelStrategy.py`: Interface class used to train and validate a classifier on the selected dataset type.
+* `ClassificationStrategy/ModelStrategy.py`: Interface class used to train and validate a classifier on the selected dataset type.
 The parameters of the constructor of this class are:

         *classifier: Type of classifier.
 Options: 'CNN', 'ANN', 'SVM', or 'RF'.
         *data: Type of data.
 Options: 'Kochia', 'Avocado', 'IP', or 'SA'.